Illinois Prairie Community Foundation offers 5 fund opportunities to help you support the needs of our community:

 What if your charitable gift could provide for community needs not just in your lifetime, but forever?
 Endowed Funds can!

 The power of an endowment is in its continuity.
-Assets in endowments are pooled for maximum benefit and prudently invested to achieve long-term capital growth while preserving the purchasing power of the fund.
+Assets in endowed funds are pooled for maximum benefit and prudently invested to achieve long-term capital growth while preserving the purchasing power of the fund.
 The principal remains intact while only a portion of the fund’s earnings are available to be spent each year.
 Endowed gifts become a part of the Community Foundation’s permanent endowment, meaning they will benefit our community forever.

-Donors establish endowments to ensure that their charitable purposes are accomplished in perpetuity.
+Donors establish endowed funds to ensure that their charitable purposes are accomplished in perpetuity.
 A donor may establish an endowment in his or her own name, to honor or memorialize someone else, on behalf of a charitable organization or organizations, to benefit a geographic area, or to benefit charities doing work in a specific field such as education, the arts, or health.

 Field of Interest Funds